hermansyah32/laravel-inertia/README.md

 # Config

 -   Because laravel [log-viewer](https://github.com/opcodesio/log-viewer) use live wire, in `.env` should add `WIRE_URL=/<subfolder>`</subfolder> if main project run in sub folder directory
+-   Route in `HandleInertiaRequests.php` middleware has been removed.
+In addition, you should send all routes needed on every request.
+For more details look in [Ziggy](https://github.com/tighten/ziggy);

 # Commands